-In a study in 42 people with coronary artery disease, those who consumed garlic powder tablets containing 1,200 mg of allicin twice daily for three months experienced a 50% improvement in blood flow through the upper arm artery compared to a placebo group (
+In a study in 42 people with coronary artery disease, those who consumed garlic powder tablets containing 1,200 mg of allicin twice daily for 3 months experienced a 50% improvement in blood flow through the upper arm artery compared to a placebo group (

 These fats are especially beneficial for circulation because they promote the release of nitric oxide, which dilates your blood vessels and increases blood flow.

 Many athletes supplement with beet juice or beet powder to help improve performance.

 This means beets may help improve blood flow.
-In a 2017 study of 12 older adults, those who drank 5 ounces (140 ml) of nitrate-rich beet juice per day experienced significant decreases in blood pressure, clotting time and blood vessel inflammation than those who consumed a placebo (
+In a 2017 study of 12 older adults, those who drank 5 oz.
+(140 mL) of nitrate-rich beet juice per day experienced significant decreases in blood pressure, clotting time, and blood vessel inflammation than those who consumed a placebo (

 Increased blood flow is one of turmeric’s many health benefits.

 In a study in 39 people, taking 2,000 mg of curcumin daily for 12 weeks led to a 37% increase in forearm blood flow and a 36% increase in upper arm blood flow (

-What’s more, research has observed that people following a traditional Chinese diet high in nitrate-rich vegetables like Chinese cabbage have lower blood pressure and a significantly decreased risk of heart disease than those who consume a typical Western diet (
+What’s more, research has observed that people following a traditional Japanese diet high in nitrate-rich vegetables like Chinese cabbage and spinach have lower blood pressure than those who consume a diet low in vegetables (

 Citrus fruits like oranges, lemons, and grapefruit are packed with antioxidants, including flavonoids.

 Consuming flavonoid-rich citrus fruits may help reduce blood pressure and stiffness in your arteries while improving blood flow and nitric oxide production.